Summer Undergraduate Research Award

 • Students build professional relationships with their mentor and the broader research community.

-• For Summer 2024, the proposed research should occur between May 13 and August 23.
+• For Summer 2024, the proposed research occurred between May 13 and August 23.

 • If you are considering seeking nomination for a SURA and have an interest in international journalism, consider also applying for The Pulitzer Center’s International Reporting Student Fellowship.